The eldest of five siblings, Bob Munden was born in Kansas City, Missouri, to Robert and Dorotha Munden.

 Bob and Becky toured the country, appearing on local and national television talk shows.
 Bob promoted the Dixie Guinness World Records Cup by using it during exhibitions.
 He would place the cup on his fanning hand and mention that it was a Dixie Guinness World Record Cup — and then blow it apart before it dropped.
 The promotion was very successful.

-In 1978 the Mundens moved to Butte, Montana, where they could buy a permanent home and allow their daughters, then ages 13 and 12, to remain in one school district through high school – and where the family could live close to hunting and fishing resources while Bob and Becky continued to tour nationally and overseas with their stage show, which, because they use blanks, is safely performed indoors or at outside venues.
+In 1978 the Mundens moved to Butte, Montana, where they could buy a permanent home and allow their daughters, then ages 13 and 12, to remain in one school district through high school – and where the family could live close to hunting and fishing resources while Bob and Becky continued to tour nationally and overseas with their stage show, which, because they used blanks, was safely performed indoors or at outside venues.
 They thought Butte had character and claimed it as their home town.